AndrukhivAndriy/DevOps-BaseCamp/Task5.md

 2. **Create a inventory** file with four groups, each provisioning VM should be in separate group and group named iaas what should include childrens from two first groups.

-Is available by the link:
+Is available by the link (in INI format): [https://github.com/AndrukhivAndriy/DevOps-BaseCamp/blob/18a64d678d1a19f233e223ea34098f2055197f0b/ansible/hosts.ini](https://github.com/AndrukhivAndriy/DevOps-BaseCamp/blob/18a64d678d1a19f233e223ea34098f2055197f0b/ansible/hosts.ini)

 3. **Create Role: creating a empty file /etc/iaac with rigths 0500**

-Is available by the link:
+Is available by the link: [https://github.com/AndrukhivAndriy/DevOps-BaseCamp/tree/main/ansible/roles/create_empty_file](https://github.com/AndrukhivAndriy/DevOps-BaseCamp/tree/main/ansible/roles/create_empty_file)

 4. **Create Role: fetch a linux distro name/version.**